Applying the NEPA Process—Native American Tribal Concerns and Participation

 • How tribes can assist federal agencies by taking the role of the lead agency.

-• How tribes can use NEPA as a planning process for their own project, plans, and programs.
+• How tribes can use NEPA as a planning process for their own projects, plans, and programs.

-• Summary of the requirements for moving fee lands into trust and the role NEPA plays in the process and brief discussion of the process.
+• Summary of the requirements for moving fee lands into trust, the role NEPA plays in the process, and a brief discussion of the overall process.

-• Implementing Section 106 Consultation requirements into the NEPA process.
+• How to implement Section 106 consultation requirements into the NEPA process.

-• Requirements associated with meeting the ESA requirements on tribal lands when federal dollars or permits are involved.
+• Requirements associated with meeting ESA obligations on tribal lands when federal dollars or permits are involved.

 Content